cardosakv/mbot-robotics/README.md

-# mbot-robotics
+# Mbot Robotics Practice
-A repo on our codes on Mbot using arduino and mBlock software.
+A repo on our school project on Mbot using arduino and mBlock software.